yursky/art-of-text/blogPost.md

 However, data science is all about the data, so some code was written to try and process the data that came from Project Gutenberg, and that taught us a few things about dealing with data.

 Pre-processing takes a lot of effort, and it can many times come from the fact that data is inconsistent with each other.
-A text file for one book can be radically different from the text file of another book.
-Also, people generally don't think about how a piece of software will read data, so you can find random content in between paragraphs and even sentences in paragraphs can be hard to split, even if you use a library like NLTK.
+A text file for one book can space out paragraphs and even sentences in a completely different way than another and this made writing the pre-processing code quite a task in and of itself.
+Also, people generally don't think about how a piece of software will read data, so you can find random content in between paragraphs and even sentences in paragraphs can be hard to split (we thought NLTK would work magic and more importantly, save time, but even that library had a tough time getting it right).
 Note for the future: Expect to spend considerable time just getting data ready.

 Nonetheless, we also had the Kaggle Dataset, so we had 5 authors worth of data to work with.
+The Dickens and Tolstoy books were processed fairly well, while the team still has issues with Twain's works, probably because there are still encoding issues that we need to wrestle with more.
 For the data from Project Gutenberg, we picked one book each from Charles Dickens and Leo Tolstoy to process.
-With this massive dataset, we proceeded to train the model, which will be described next.
+With this massive dataset, we proceeded to train the model that will be described in the next section.

+## The Model

+Alright, here we are.
+It is nice to talk about the algorithms that others have tried and what we did to prepare our data, but at the end of the day, we just want to see what our model can do.
+But to understand that, we need to know what the model is doing.